 Shug tells Celie she should start wearing pants.
 They make a pair from some stiff army material.
 Celie loves them.

 When she leaves for Tennessee, Shug takes Celie with her.
 She encourages her to start her own pants company and Celie does.

-When Celie goes home to make her house ready for Nettie, Shug falls in love with a 19-year-old man.
+When Celie goes home to get her house ready for Nettie, Shug falls in love with a 19-year-old man.
 She goes off traveling with her young man and visits her children.

 Eventually, Shug comes back.
-She’s still Celie’s but Celie knows she doesn’t have Shug’s full heart.
+She still has Celie’s love, but Celie knows she doesn’t have Shug’s full heart.
 It’s OK, though, because they’re like family now.